-Seven Things You Can Do to Gain Support for Your Mobility Program
+Seven Things You Can Do to Gain Support for Your Mobility Programme

 By: Craig McEvoy, Global Mobility Strategy & Consulting

 Unlike Accounting, IT or Product Development, Mobility isn’t always acknowledged as an essential business function.
 It’s up to you to engage your company stakeholders in the conversation of how Mobility can benefit their goals and the greater company mission.
-Identifying and prioritizing stakeholders according to the impact they have on your Mobility program and applying these key steps will help you get started.
+Identifying and prioritising stakeholders according to the impact they have on your Mobility programme and applying these key steps will help you get started.

 1. Begin with your purpose and mission

 Crafting a Mobility mission statement is an important first step in your Stakeholder Engagement strategy.

 The Mobility mission statement should be an extension of a company’s brand.
 It should outline Mobility’s goals and the approach it takes to achieve them.
 Because Mobility works closely with HR business partners and departments like Finance, Payroll, Procurement, Risk and Compliance, their viewpoints must be considered when planning your goals.